SoGEA Broadband

 SoGEA vs FTTC

-By the end of 2025, the Public Switch Telephone Network (PSTN) will be switched off.
+By the end of 2030, the Public Switch Telephone Network (PSTN) will be switched off.
 PSTN uses traditional copper lines (like FTTC) to deliver calls, which are being withdrawn by Openreach because the technology is outdated.
 If you’re currently on FTTC, we’ll move you over to SoGEA as soon as we can.
-Once this happens, you’ll have a VoIP (Voice-over Internet Protocol) line – the new way to make calls using your broadband connection instead of your copper line.
+Once this happens, you’ll have a digital voice connection (sometimes referred to as VoIP, or Voice-over Internet Protocol line).
+This is the new way to make calls - using your broadband connection instead of your copper line.

 Do I have SoGEA Broadband?